colour-science/colour/docs/index.rst

 Features
 --------

-`Colour <https://github.com/colour-science/colour>`_ features a rich dataset and collection of objects, please see the `highlights <http://colour-science.org/features.php>`_ page for more information.
+`Colour <https://github.com/colour-science/colour>`_ features a rich dataset and collection of objects, please see the `features <http://colour-science.org/features/>`_ page for more information.

 Installation
 ------------

-The installation procedure is described in the `Installation Guide <http://colour-science.org/installation.php>`_.
+The installation procedure is described in the `Installation Guide <http://colour-science.org/installation-guide/>`_.

 Usage
 -----